firatinsel/NNfromScratch/README.md

 # NNfromScratch
-Classification using neural networks that created from scratch
+Classification using neural networks that created from scratch with numpy